|

 The ship had to sail around a peninsula so in actuality the ship traveled

-more than 20 miles.
-Over
+more than twenty miles.
+Walking does

 the next few days Paul and his company had sailed from one city to another,

-though Paul did not want to take the time to visit Ephesus, where he spent 2 full years, he did want to see the elders of that church.
+though Paul did not want to take the time to visit

 Paul has to say to these elders has always been especially touching to me.

-says, “You know how I lived the whole time I was with you, from the first day
+verses 18 to 21 Paul says, “You know how I lived the whole time I was with

-said that "you must turn to God".
+verse 21 Paul says that "you must turn to God".

 In Paul's mind people had no choice in this matter.